Maanaadu: Plot

 Abdul Khaliq, an NRI from Dubai, is travelling via flight to Coimbatore from Delhi, to reach Ooty.
-He intends to help his friend Eswaramoorthy elope with his lover Zarina Begum (Note: Her last name is not mentioned in the narrative, but is present in the end credits.) on the day of her marriage with the help of their other friend Syed Basha.
+He intends to help his friend Eswaramoorthy elope with his lover Zarina Begum on the day of her marriage with the help of their other friend Syed Basha.
 His co-passenger Seethalakshmi introduces herself as the groom's friend in Zarina's wedding.
 The next afternoon, they elope and escape from the wedding with the bride's family in pursuit.
 On the way to the registrar's office, an unknown man suddenly falls on their car and is severely injured.

 The man, Rafiq, is revealed to have been pursued by cops headed by Inspector John.
-They are subsequently captured on the orders of the corrupt DCP Dhanushkodi.
-Khaliq is forced by Dhanushkodi and John to attend a political gathering led by CM Arivazhagan and is instructed to shoot Arivazhagan with a pistol while Dhanushkodi threatens to kill his friends.
+They are subsequently captured on the orders of Dhanushkodi, the corrupt DCP.
+Khaliq is forced by Dhanushkodi and John to attend a political gathering led by Chief Minister Arivazhagan and is instructed to shoot Arivazhagan with a pistol while Dhanushkodi threatens to kill his friends.
 Khaliq reluctantly shoots Arivazhagan.
 John shoots Khaliq dead in the ensuing chaos.

-Khaliq awakens only to find himself mid-flight earlier that day before he met Seethalakshmi.
+Upon being killed, Khaliq awakens to find himself mid-flight earlier that day shortly before he met Seethalakshmi.
 After attempting to help Eswaramoorthy elope again, he finds himself in the same spot where the police had previously accosted him.
 Khaliq is shocked to encounter Rafiq again, this time unscathed.
 Rafiq enters his car attempting to flee the police.
 The police catch up to them and Khaliq is shot dead by Dhanushkodi this time.
 Awaking mid-flight again, Khaliq attempts to avoid interacting with the police, but this time is killed by Zarina's brother Mansoor.
 He finally realises that he is trapped in a time loop.

 Khaliq explains the matter to his friends and Seethalakshmi, who tells him about the stories of time looping and Ujjain's Kaal Bhairav, the Hindu god of time.
 Khaliq realises how he, having been born in Ujjain in Kaal Bhairav's temple, might be behind the time loop (Khaliq looping at the same spot is the result of the aircraft flying over Ujjain at that moment) and that he has to clear a set objective to escape the loop.
 Khaliq begins investigating the political gathering once again and sees a cameraman shoot at Arivazhagan with a disguised sniper rifle.
 Using the time loop to his advantage, Khaliq locates the hitman and restrains him to prevent the assassination.
 However, Arivazhagan is killed in an IED bombing while leaving the gathering.